lattejed/learnyouatezos.com/pages/chapter_01450.md

 It's recommended that you install the CLI on your local machine or on a local VM.
 It is *not recommended* to install the cli on the remote signer you'll provision nor your baker's VM.
 We'll be authenticating the CLI and having those credentails on a remote machine can be a security issue.

 <note>
 VMs on a compromised machine *do not* protect you against keyloggers and other forms of malicious monitoring, though they offer some protection in the other direction (e.g., it's safter to browse malicious websites on a VM).
-If you are unsure of your local computer's security, you may want to do a clean install of your OS before continuing.
+If you are unsure of your local computer's security, you should at least do a clean install of your OS before continuing.
 </note>